 Upon approval, for qualified applicants, the LSAT requirement may be waived by San Francisco Law School.

 Applicants wishing to be admitted with Regular Status must submit a completed application form, a resumé, a personal statement, two letters of recommendation, and a $75 non-refundable application fee.
 In addition, applicants must have all official transcripts sent from issuing schools directly to San Diego Law School.
 All degrees must be posted.

 Applications will be reviewed after the LSAT results and all required documents and fees are received.

-As a condition of admission, a deposit of $500 is required of all applicants upon notification of admission, and must be paid by the date indicated in the letter of acceptance.
-This deposit is credited toward tuition and fees.
+As a condition of admission, a deposit of $500 is required of all applicants upon notification of acceptance.
+The deposit, which must be paid in full by the date specified in the letter of acceptance, will be credited toward tuition and fees.

 A strong personal statement answers these questions: Why do you want to study law?
 What in your background leads you to believe you will be successful in law school and in a legal career?
 What special skills, attributes, and experiences will you bring to the Law School community?
 What other pertinent matters should the Committee consider in weighing your application?

 Admission with Special Status

-Special Status applicants, in addition to the documentation required of applicants for Regular Status including their educational records, must submit two letters of recommendation from employers and/or others attesting to abilities and potential for success in law school.
-Also required is an LSAT score satisfactory to the San Diego Law School Admissions Committee.
+Special Status applicants -- in addition to the documentation required of applicants for Regular Status, including their educational records -- must submit two letters of recommendation from employers and/or others attesting to the applicant’s abilities and potential for success in law school.
+Also required is an LSAT score satisfactory to the Admissions Committee.

 Upon successful completion of the First Year curriculum, Special Status students must take the First Year Law Students' Examination (FYLSE) administered by the California Committee of Bar Examiners.
 Students can continue into their second year of study despite their not having taken or not having passed the examination.
 They will receive credit for study completed up to the time they pass the examination, if they pass it within three administrations of the examination after their first become eligible to take the exam.